Port Nolloth: The “Sloepe”

 The "Sloepe" is a geological site located in McDougalls Bay, approximately 5 kilometers from the center of Port Nolloth.
 This area features skewed rocks indicative of the metamorphic events that took place within the Namaqua-Natal Province.

 During the Neoproterozoic era, the region experienced significant tectonic and metamorphic events that led to the formation of various rock types, including orthoquartzites, feldspathic quartzites, arkoses, and volcanics.
 These formations are evident along the coastal strip from Kleinzee to Cliff Point, where the "Sloepe" is located.

 Fishing industry and factory ruins in Port Nolloth

 For much of the 20th century, fishing served as a key economic driver for the town.
 The establishment of fish processing factories in the area helped support this industry.
 However, over time, economic challenges and changes in the fishing sector led to the decline of these factories.
 By 1993, many of the fish processing facilities had ceased operations.
 Factory ruins remain along the town's coast.
+Climate-adaptation work in the Port Nolloth area has included safety-at-sea tracking systems for small-scale fishers, supported through the Community Adaptation Small Grants Facility in which Conservation South Africa acted as the Namakwa facilitating agency.